Noahhh15/Torture-Machine/README.md

 # Strength Test
-machine that pulls a stretchy conductor and logs the cycles resistance and amount of conductors broken.
+Machine that pulls a stretchy conductor and logs the cycles resistance and amount of conductors broken.